BobbyJoeCool/CSD-325/README.md

     - In the program introduction, include a notice that if the user gets a 2 or a 7 on a dice roll, they get a 10 mon bonus.
     - If the dice roll is equal to a 2 or a 7, output a message to the user what the total of roll was and that they got a 10 mon bonus.
 Then add that bonus to the purse.
     - Document all your changes, and save as chohan_"your initials".py.
 Ex. chohan_mss.py to your module-3 directory.

+## Module 4
+11/3/2025 - 11/10/2025

+In this module, we'll be focusing again on brownfield development, just to give you more practice.
+You'll also be working with additional modules; one that you'll need to install, and one that is ready to be imported.

+Read more on importing csv and installing matplotlib using the resources in the Reading list.
+For this module you'll be doing a brownfield development on an existing program written to display high temperatures in Sitka, Alaska.
+The data used for temperatures was saved as a .csv file.
+The source code is provided...have fun!

+### Deliverables
+1) Module 4.1 Discussion Board Initial Post - Due by Thursday 11:59 p.m., CT.
+2) Discussion Board Responses - Due by Sunday 11:59 p.m., CT.
+3) Module 4.2 Assignment: High/Low Temperatures - Due by Sunday 11:59 p.m., CT.

+### Discussion Board
+- Using the Pragmatic Programmer reading assignment, select one (1) topic and complete the following:
+    - Why did you select this topic?
+    - Summarize the main points (in your own words) of that topic in three or four sentences.
+    - Find at least one additional resource (video, book, article, website, etc.) that supports your summary.
+Include a link to that resource.

+### Assignment
+#### Assignment 4.2
+For this assignment, you have three tasks.
+The first is to create a flowchart (or flowcharts) for the following requirements, the second is to write a Python program that produces the required results, and the third is to revise your flowchart to reflect the changes.

+1) Create (if you haven't already) a directory in CSD-325 named module-4.
+2) Download the attached file: sitka_weather.zip
+3) Examine the code and figure out the flow of execution.
+4) Open up a drawing application.
+Use a text element to include your name and assignment number at the top of the drawing.
+Create a flowchart that models the above program.
+Copy/paste the diagram into a Word document and save to your module-4 directory.
+5) Before you can make changes, you'll need to install mathplotlib, see the instructions in the Reading List above.
+6) Make the following changes to the sitka_highs.py program:
+    - Open the program with instructions on how to use the menu; Highs, Lows, or Exit.
+    - When the program starts, allow the user to select whether they want to see the high temperatures or the low temperatures, or to exit.
+    - When the user selects 'lows', they should see a graph, in blue, that reflects the lows for those dates.
+    - Allow the program to loop until the user selects exit.
+    - When the user exits, provide an exit message.
+    - Use what elements you can from previous programs, perhaps including sys to help the exit process.
+    - Document all your changes, and save as sitka_high_low_"your initials".py.
+Ex. sitka_high_low_mss.py to your module-4 directory.
+7) Open up your initial flowchart and revise it to reflect the changes made to the program.
+Take a screenshot and add it to your Word document, and save to your module-4 directory.

+## Module 5
+11/3/2025 - 11/10/2025

+In this module, we'll be focusing again on brownfield development, just to give you even more practice.
+The project for this module will result in an example of emergent behavior, which is best described as the interaction between simple parts in a system creating complicated patterns.
+Read more in the article listed below.
+You'll be working in small teams with 2-3 students.
+This small project will include both Module 5 and Module 6 assignments.
+You'll need at least one additional module for Python: Bext.
+Read more on installing Bext with the resources in the Reading list.

+For this project you'll be doing the modeling, both before and after modifications for a brownfield development on a current program modified from a previous program, based on an original program, all of which are forest fire simulations (who wrote what is documented in the code).
+The latest source code is provided...have fun!

+### Deliverables
+1) Module 5.1 Discussion Board Initial Post - Due by Thursday 11:59 p.m., CT.
+2) Discussion Board Responses - Due by Sunday 11:59 p.m., CT.
+3) Module 5.2 Assignment: Forest Fire Simulation: Flowchart - Due by Sunday 11:59 p.m., CT.

+### Discussion Board
+In this module's discussion board assignment, answer the following questions:

+- Using the Pragmatic Programmer reading assignment, select one (1) topic and complete the following:
+  - Why did you select this topic?
+  - Summarize the main points (in your own words) of that topic in three or four sentences.
+  - Find at least one additional resource (video, book, article, website, etc.) that supports your summary.
+Write an additional 1-2 sentences.
+Include a link to that resource.

+### Assignments
+#### Assignment 5.2
+For this assignment, you have two tasks.
+The first is to click on "Groups/Teams" in the left-side menu and introduce yourself by providing information on when you are available to communicate with team members.
+The second task is to create a flowchart (or flowcharts) for the code provided.
+Once the team decides on a final version of the flowchart, you need to submit that to Blackboard.
+Once that is submitted, the modifications required can be viewed in the next module.
+Why the wait?
+I want the team to have a firm understanding of how this program works, step by step.
+It's not a long program, but it is a little complicated.
+You'll be creating the program and the modified flowchart during the next module.

+One additional step you might take is to write down the rules regarding assignment of pixels.
+In this program, pixels are initially populated with either trees, fire, or remain empty based on growth rates and lightning chance.
+Each time the program is run, you'll see different patterns emerging due to the random placement.

+1) Create (if you haven't already) a directory in CSD-325 named module-5.
+2) Download the attached file: forestfiresim.py.
+3) Examine the code and figure out the flow of execution.
+4) Install Bext per instructions in Bext article in Reading List.
+5) Run the code in a command line interface to see the colors.
+6) Open up a drawing application.
+Use a text element to include each team member's name and assignment number at the top of the drawing.
+Create a flowchart that models the above program.
+Copy/paste the diagram into a Word document and save to your module-5 directory.